Filing and Paying Dates

 The tax authorities can impose preliminary assessments during the current financial year.
 In that case the amount due in the preliminary assessment can be paid in as many installments as months remain in the financial year.
 Interest will be charged if the payment regulation is used.

 - Filed return or self-assessment taxes.
-The taxes due based on a return are for example corporate income tax (as of 2014), wage tax, turnover tax (BBO), health tax (BAZV), social security premiums and dividend withholding tax.
+The taxes due based on a return are for example corporate income tax (as of 2014), wage tax, turnover tax, social security premiums and dividend withholding tax.
 Between these self-assessment taxes, three different systems can be identified, each with their own filing & payment dates.

 - Objection and appeal.
-It is possible to file an objection at the tax authorities within two months after the date of the assessment or the return filed.
+It is possible to file an objection at the tax authorities within two months after the date of the assessment.
 The tax authorities in principle have one year to decide to (partially) approve or (partially) deny the objection.
 If the tax authorities fail to comply with this deadline, the tax payer is allowed to, within two years after the date the tax authorities should have decided on the objection, file an appeal at the Tax Appeal Court (fictitious denial of the objection).
 If the objection is (partially) denied, the tax payer can file an appeal at the Tax Appeal Court within two months after the date of the denial of the objection.
+Any verdict by the Court can be appealed again and if necessary afterwards, the case can be brought before the Dutch Supreme Court.